AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Set up an instance/Set the network type.md

 # Set the network type {#concept_jw3_fmr_52b .concept}

 Alibaba Cloud ApsaraDB supports two network types: classic network and Virtual Private Cloud \(VPC\).
-By default, HybridDB for PostgreSQL uses the classic network.
-If you want to use VPC, ensure that the HybridDB for PostgreSQL instance and the VPC are in the same region.
+By default, AnalyticDB for PostgreSQL uses the classic network.
+If you want to use VPC, ensure that the AnalyticDB for PostgreSQL instance and the VPC are in the same region.

 This document mainly describes the differences between the two network types and how to configure the settings.